Pateezai/developer-examination/Exam.md

 ## Description
 Due to cannot connected to the provided username password and database. so i decided using my own mongo atlas database.
-From this exam i've been using pure html css and js as a frontend and using express as backend
+From this exam i've been using pure html css and js as a frontend and using express as backend and depolying to vercel(frontend) and render(backend) for easy to take a look the real project rather than images

 ## noted
-1. I've got some problem from deploying a frontend which is the response's message 'OK' does not show. despite when running in local the status showing normally
+1. I've got some problem from deploying a frontend which is the response's message 'OK' does not show. despite when running in local the status showing('OK') normally
 2. I've add the delete button for easy to manage the data while testing